Circles of Change

-Circles of Change began in 2000, and brought together groups of diverse activists for the purpose of building community among social change leaders and identifying four core strategies for movement building: 1) Connecting with Spirit; 2) Healing From Divisions: Building a Diverse Movement; 3) Collective Visioning for a Positive Future; and, 4) Action for Deep and Lasting Change.
-Spirit in Action trained leaders to run these circles for groups, organizations and communities and Circles of Change continued as a project of Spirit in Action through 2009.
+Circles of Change began in 2000, and brought together groups of diverse activists for the purpose of building community among social change leaders and identifying four core strategies for movement building: 1) Connecting with spirit; 2) Healing from divisions and building a diverse movement; 3) Collective visioning for a positive future; and, 4) Action for deep and lasting change.
+Spirit in Action trained leaders to run these circles for groups, organizations and communities.
+Circles of Change continued as a project of Spirit in Action through 2009.

-This laid the foundation for a 13-session Circles of Change program lead by an expanded pool of 27 facilitators who modeled the vision of broad diversity for movement building:
+This built the foundation for a 13-session Circles of Change program lead by an expanded pool of 27 facilitators who modeled the vision of broad diversity for movement building:

-- They ranged in age from their 20s to their 60s, were ethnically and racially diverse, and described their spirit perspectives in many different ways.
+- They ranged in age from their 20s to their 60s, were ethnically and racially diverse and described their perspectives on spirit in many different ways.

 - They worked on a wide range of issues in their activist lives, including: women and girls’ empowerment; Colombian solidarity; prison reform; environmental activism; gay, lesbian, bisexual and transgender civil rights; educational reform and student empowerment; cross-border organizing; college campus organizing; cultural activism; antiracism work; and anti-corporate globalization activism.